 Location: Central Wight (multiple sites)

-Hours: Full and part time roles available up to 37.5 hours per week.
+Hours: 37.5 hours per week.
 Shifts 8am - 4pm/4pm - 11pm (in addition may include wakeful sleep until 8am), dependent upon location.

-Days: Full time roles: 5 days from 7, weekends included on a rota basis plus 1 wakeful sleep per week once fully trained, rota scheduled at least two weeks in advance.
+Days: 5 days from 7, weekends included on a rota basis plus 1 wakeful sleep per week once fully trained, rota scheduled at least two weeks in advance.

 Duration: Permanent (bank positions also available)